-There are water rides at Magic Kingdom (Splash Mountain, one of the best Fastpasses at the Magic Kingdom) and Animal Kingdom (Kali River Rapids), as well as that lovely Florida summer weather that means you could be stuck in a torrential downpour at any time.
+There are water rides at Magic Kingdom (Splash Mountain) and Animal Kingdom (Kali River Rapids), as well as that lovely Florida summer weather that means you could be stuck in a torrential downpour at any time.

 If you have enough room in your bag and plan to go on the water rides or see that thunderstorms are predicted, bringing a full change of clothes is a great option, but that’s not necessarily always possible.

 In that case, pack everyone a spare set of socks and underwear.

 There is NOTHING worse than walking around in soggy socks and underwear, especially after your outer clothes have dried.

 It can be a saving grace for everyone’s moods and productivity the rest of the day to have dry socks and underwear to change into.

 Hey!
 Want more of our expert Disney guides?
 Check these out!

 - 49 Fantastic Ways to Save Money on a Disney Vacation

 - 5 Best Disney Moderate Resorts (and where not to stay)

 - Best Disney Value Resorts (and where not to stay)